mozilla/probe-scraper/README.md

 Currently, probe-scraper has support for reading dependencies from the following platforms and build systems:

-- **gradle for Android:** Obtain the dependencies for your application using `./gradlew app:dependencies --configuration implementation`
+- `gradle`: `probe_scraper` will obtain the dependencies for your application using `./gradlew app:dependencies --configuration implementation`

-Configure the application's CI system to store the output of one of the above commands at a publicly accessible URL that contains the git commit hash of the application that generated it.

-Set the `dependencies_url` parameter for the application in `repositories.yaml` to this URL, using the `{commit_hash}` marker to indicate the part that should be replaced with a git commit hash.
-Also set the `dependencies_format` parameter to the name of the build system in use (currently only `gradle` is supported).
+Set the `dependencies_format` parameter to the name of the build system in use (currently only `gradle` is supported).

-For example, [here were the
-changes](https://github.com/mozilla-mobile/fenix/pull/1996) to make this work for Fenix, which uses Taskcluster for CI.

 Set the `dependencies_files` parameter to a list of files that change when dependencies of of the application change.
 For example, in an Android project,